johnhamiltondeveloper/virtual-poster/README.md

 ### Setting up datebase

+> importent

-The mysql database will have to be in legacy authentication mode.
+The mysql database system will have to be in legacy authentication mode.

+With in backend folder you need to change the given value below found in the `.env` file to ones used by your mysql database.

+- `DB_HOST=` will need to be the ip of your database
+- `DB_USER` will need to be the user you have setup in the database to be the acees user
+- `DB_PASS` this will be the user password that is used for the mysql user account
-You will need to change this code to match the details for you database
+- `DB_DATABASE` will need to be set to the database you are accessing with in the mysql system

 ```
-host: '127.0.0.1',
-user: 'root',
-password: 'password',
-database: 'database',
+DB_HOST=127.0.0.1
+DB_USER=root
+DB_PASS=password
+DB_DATABASE=database
 ```

 ## frontend